 For PCR1, the barcoded PCR1 bulk primers contain a very specific label, which conforms to iRepertoire's naming scheme.
 These bulk reaction mixes contain a code similar to the one depicted below.
-This code contains important information such as the species, receptor, chain, sequencing platform, library length, the barcode number (MID), and the product line.
-The product line code for bulk primers is "P." This is to distinguish this product line from our other products such as our iR-Profile kits or "Pro."
+This code contains important information such as the species, receptor, chain, sequencing platform, library length, the barcode number (molecular ID (MID)), and the product type: iR-Complete or iR-Cassette.
 Please be sure to record your sample name with the barcode information.
 A "Sample Designation Sheet" is provided for your convenience.
 The full reaction code enables downstream sequencing analysis in iRweb.